cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 interchanged tx ibcdex send-createPair ibcdex channel-0 mcx vcx --from alice --chain-id mars --home ~/.mars
 ```

 `send-createPair` command will create, sign and broadcast a transaction containing a `MsgSendCreatePair` message.
 The command accepts 4 arguments: port name (`ibcdex`) defined in the source code, channel name (`channel-0`) created by the module and two denom strings.
-We also need to specify chain ID and a custom home directory.
+Specify chain ID and a custom home directory.

 `MsgSendCreatePair`